 Castle Rock is an immensely popular park.
-Maybe half of all visitors to the park are rock climbers, carrying big pads and other equipment, here to climb the large craggy tufa formations.
+Maybe half of the park’s visitors are rock climbers, carrying big pads and other equipment, here to climb the large craggy tufa formations.
 The other half are hikers here to see the waterfall, although in summer it’s only a trickle, and the magnificent panoramic view of the San Lorenzo River Valley from one of the highest spots in the Santa Cruz Mountains, with the fog-shrouded Pacific Ocean in the distance.

-Castle Rock doesn’t have a whole lot of good hikes other than the one described below; a lot of people seem to come here just to find a spot to sit and enjoy the view.
-Much of the park outside the Saratoga Gap/Ridge Trail loop is covered with tanoak-dominated woods that are dry-looking and not especially interesting.
-What’s more, the sound of gunfire makes it hard to enjoy a walk in these areas.
+Castle Rock doesn’t have a whole lot of good hikes; a lot of people seem to come here just to find a spot to sit and enjoy the view.
+Much of the park s covered with tanoak-dominated woods that are dry-looking and not especially interesting.
+What’s more, the sound of gunfire makes it hard to enjoy a walk in many areas.

 Castle Rock has quite a bit of poison oak.

 * Saratoga Gap and Ridge Trail (4.8 miles, 1010 ft)

 This loop hike combines the park’s most popular features: a waterfall, tufa formations, and spectacular views over the Santa Cruz Mountains.